State of Washington Classified Job Specification

 Typical Work

-Provides direction and guidance on complicated issues to licensees, audit, investigations and disciplinary staff, board members and public; recommends and/or implements changes to ensure efficient high-quality service to customers; prepares responses under own signature; writes reports and conducts special projects relating to program issues; develops and implements policies and procedures; interprets complex statutes, rules, regulations and policies in response to inquiries from the public, state, and federal agencies and professional associations with regard to specific licensing issues;
+Provides information and recommendations in response to licensing or regulatory issues to licensees, audit, investigations and disciplinary staff, board members, national and regional organizations, and public; compiles reports and conducts special projects; assists with development of policies and procedures and implementation of legislation recommendations; interprets statutes, rules, regulations and policies in response to inquiries from the public, state, and federal agencies and professional associations;

 Performs other duties as required.